 Tools & Materials

-Prospectors during the California gold rush covered the roofs of their temporary shacks with roofing felt also known as felt paper or tar paper.
-Fast forward one hundred seventy years and roofing felt is still the most popular roofing material (now used as an underlayment) being installed today.
+Prospectors during the California gold rush covered the roofs of their temporary shacks with roofing felt, also known as felt paper or tar paper.
+Fast forward 170 years and roofing felt is still the most popular roofing material (now used as an underlayment) being installed today.
 That, however, may be about to change.
 In the next couple years it looks like we may reach a tipping point where more homes in the United States will be covered with synthetic underlayment than with roofing felt.
 So what is this synthetic underlayment, how is it different from roofing felt, and why are builders making the switch?

 What is roofing felt?

 To understand why synthetic underlayment might replace roofing felt, you have to know what roofing felt is.
 Roofing felt is essentially a polyester or fiberglass fleece that is soaked in some waterproofing agent.
-It’s available in two thicknesses, 15-lb.and 30-lb., 30lb being the thicker of the two.
-Those numbers refer to how much 100-sq.-ft. of the paper used to weigh back in the early days of its use.
-The actual weight-per-sq. these days is actually less than the label says, but the 15-lbs. and 30-lbs. moniker stuck.
-Roofing felt comes in 36” wide rolls.
-A 15-lb. roll covers about 4-sq.
-(400-sq.-ft.) and a 30-lb. roll covers about 2-sq.
+It is available in two thicknesses, 15 pound and 30 pound.
+Those numbers are a reference to how much 100-square feet of the paper used to weigh back in the early days of its use.
+The actual weight-per-square foot these days is actually less than the label says, but the 15 pound. and 30 pound. moniker stuck.
+Roofing felt typically comes in 36-inch wide rolls.

 What is synthetic underlayment?

-Different types of synthetic underlayment have been around since the early 2000s.
+Different types of synthetic underlayment have been around since the early 2000’s.
 Most synthetics are woven or spun from either polyethylene or polypropylene.
 While the ingredients are similar, the manufacturing process and thickness of each type of underlayment can be fine-tuned to produce different properties, such as exposure time and walkability.
-One way of comparing synthetic underlayment is by weight, similar to how felt is compared.
-Instead of pounds-per-100-sq.-ft., synthetics are rated by grams-per-sq.-meter (GSM).
+One way of comparing synthetic underlayment is by weight, similar to the way that felt is compared.
+Instead of pounds-per-100-square-foot, synthetics are rated by grams-per-square-meter (GSM).

 Price: synthetics vs. felt

 The price of synthetics is based on weight and performance.
-Heavier products typically have more high-performance qualities baked in like improved walkability, durability, and longer exposure times.
-The cost of the thinner synthetics right now is comparable to a high quality 15-lb. felt but still more expensive than the cheaper felt.
-Thicker synthetics run about 30%-40% more.
+Heavier products typically have more high-performance qualities built in, like improved walkability, durability, and longer exposure times.
+The cost of the thinner synthetics right now is comparable to a high quality 15 pound felt, but still more expensive than the cheaper felt.
+Thicker synthetics cost about 30%-40% more.
 Some thinner products are actually cheaper than felt, but Dale Walton, a Product Manager at CertainTeed, warns against going too thin.
 CertainTeed sells two synthetic products, RoofRunner which has a GSM of 110 and DiamondDeck which weighs 185 GSM.
 Dale said that their testing has shown that products with a GSM less than 110 are prone to tear outs and puncture holes from imperfections in the decking surface.

-Roofing felt rolls are 3-ft. long and cover about 400-sq.-ft.
-Synthetic underlayment rolls are 4-ft. long and cover closer to 1000-sq.-ft.
-It doesn’t take a roofing scientist to figure out that a roof can be coverd faster with larger rolls.
-And more coverage per roll translates to fewer trips fetching additional product.
+Roofing felt rolls are 3-feet long and cover about 400 square feet.
+Synthetic underlayment rolls are 4-feet long and cover closer to 1000 square feet.
+It does not take a roofing scientist to figure out that a roof can be covered faster with larger rolls, and more coverage per roll translates to fewer trips fetching additional product.

-When fastened properly, synthetic products will stay put better than felt.
+When fastened properly, synthetic products will stay in place better than felt.
 No more chasing airborne underlayment around the neighborhood or having to pull it out of the neighbor’s trees.

 When synthetics first came out, one of the main complaints was that they got slippery when wet.
-Just the opposite is true these days.
-Some products actually get a little tacky when wet.
-Improved walkability is the sole reason many roofing contractors have made the switch from felt.
+Exactly the opposite is true these days.
+Some types of synthetic underlayment actually gets a little tacky when wet.
+Improved walkability alone is the reason many roofing contractors have made the switch from felt.

 An installer needs to follow the directions when installing synthetic underlayment, just like any other building material.
 Most synthetic manufacturers require the product to be fastened with capped nails, not staples.
 This is especially true if the product will be left exposed for any length of time.